Watt3r/TwitchTurtle/README.md

 * Open terminal or cmd and go to the TwitchTurtle folder and enter `pip install -r requirements.txt`
 * Open the `settings.ini` with your favorite editor, and change the password and username.
 * Then, run `python main.py` while in the TwitchTurtle folder.
+* (Optional) if you want to make the python file into an .exe, run the build.bat file and it will build it into the `dist` folder.

 ### TL;DR